elbaum/CI-Datasets/README.md

  Build Duration      | Number representing the wall clock of the whole build time in seconds, including the building time, and testing time.

- Job State           | String representing the job's execution status including passed, failed, errored.
+ Job Id              | Integer representing the id of the job that the test suite belong to.

  Job Start Time      | String representing the time when the job started to execute.

- Job Finish Time     | String representing the time when the job finished executing.

- Job Duration        | Number representing the wall clock of the whole job time in second.

  Job Allow Failure   | Boolean representing whether the job is set "allow failure".

- Build Pull Request  | Boolean representing whether the build is a pull request or not.

- Test Suite Order in the Job     | Integer representing the   test suite order within a job.